 Guidebook & Area Information

 This section will provide you with all the essential information for an unforgettable visit to Volcano.
-We've provided links and coordinates of our favorite spots and crafted a few itineraries for excursions and daytrips within an hours' drive from all our homes.
 Please get in touch with any questions and let us know if you think we are missing anything.
 We always love hearing from you!

 Volcano and its surrounding areas are a nature-lover’s paradise and you will find a number of hikes and other outdoor activities to keep you occupied during your stay here.
 Please be advised however, that all our vacations homes are situated in a natural rainforest reserve, very close to or just over the 4,000ft. elevation mark.
 Light rains and mists are common.

 There is limited bus service between Volcano Village - Hilo (bus schedule) and currently no ride sharing services on the Big Island.
 Therefore we very strongly recommend renting a car during your stay.